dokiem/Operationalizing-Machine-Learning/README.md

 4. Enable logging

-To enable logging for a deployment, we can use python with azureml-core to call the endpoint service and update configuration.
-However, I faced problem with the command, you can see in the picture below.
+To enable logging for deployment, we can use Python with azure ml-core to call the endpoint service and update configuration.
+However, I faced a problem with the command, as you can see in the picture below.
 Besides that, you can see logs getting from the service.

 <img align="center" width="700" height="300" src="https://github.com/dokiem/Operationalizing-Machine-Learning/blob/main/images/6.1.png">